xiaoxiae/videos/12-state-space/SCRIPT.md

 **a6:** Pause here and think of what the states are and how to get from one to another.

 **a7:** The states are the current number of resources and robots, but also the time, since we have to know when to stop exploring.
-Getting from one state to another always means increasing the time by one, adding the resources that the robots acquired and attempting to build all possible robots.
+Getting from one state to another always means increasing the time by one, adding the acquired resources and attempting to build all possible robots.

 **a8:** This solution works but wouldn't terminate in a reasonable amount of time because of the branching factor, which is the average number of neighbouring states.